typelevel/general/sustainability_program.md

 * Job posts (at $500/month level)
 * Training / Technical support (if we receive such donations)

-We reserve the right to respectfully reject sponsorship offers.
+We reserve the right to respectfully decline sponsorship offers.

 ## Typelevel libraries in the program